2014 FIFA World Cup™

 Glory to the goalies

 A high-scoring World Cup might suggest that the standard of goalkeeping was less than spectacular.
 Far from it.
 This was a tournament marked by outstanding performances from the men between the sticks, with the saves of men like Tim Howard, Keylor Navas, Guillermo Ochoa, Manuel Neuer and Sergio Romero as memorable as the goals of their outfield colleagues.
-Special mention should also go to Tim Krul, who came off the bench to inspire the Netherlands to shoot-out success in the quarter-finals, and Colombia's Faryd Mondragon, who became the oldest man to play at the World Cup three days after celebrating his 43rd birthday.
+Special mention should also go to Tim Krul, who came off the bench to inspire the Netherlands to shoot-out success in the quarter-finals, and Colombia's Faryd Mondragon, who became the then-oldest man to play at the World Cup three days after celebrating his 43rd birthday.

 Hero to villain